BELWARE-GmbH/Documentation-Website-MD/content/en-us/Connector on AppSource/XRechnung/working with XRechnung/state.md

 ### Working with XRechnung

 ### State
-Two XRechnung dispatch logs are available in the dashboard.
+Two XRechnung dispatch logs are available in the Role center.

 **Sent XRechnung"** & **"Incorrect XRechnung"**.